Hassiummm/Hello-World/README.md

 I'm glad you read this first ^ _ ^

-About my LaTeX style: It's now a .tex document, so you can include it using \input.
+About my LaTeX style

+It's now a .tex document, so you can include it using \input.
 This is a simple setup—feel free to suggest improvements or remove any commands you find unnecessary. ╭(╯^╰)╮

-About my repositories: all repositories are notes for books and articles
+About my repositories

 All repositories are notes for books and articles.
 I believe textbooks should be dense, thoughtful, and genuinely insightful.
 My goal is to include only the best textbooks I've read.
 Typically, I work on all odd-numbered exercises, which covers at least half.
 (A simple proof left to the reader; take a second to think about it.)